mooseyscountrygarden.com » Rose Garden » Garden Roses« Pink Rose No. 3 | Pink Rose No. 4 »

 The unknown rose looks very much like a David Austin English rose.
 I have several other unknown David Austin roses in the garden - I love their old-fashioned look.

-Unknown ivory-cream rose is planted in the Hen House garden, where many of my Rugosa roses live.
-There are sprawling lavender bushes and all sorts of assorted perennials in this sunny (slightly neglected) part of the garden.
+The unknown ivory-cream rose is planted in the Hen House garden, where many of my Rugosa roses live.
+There are sprawling lavender bushes and all sorts of assorted perennials in this sunny, if slightly neglected, part of the garden.
 The paths are always changing, and last winter many of the roses were dug up and shifted sideways.
 Now the garden is a tangled mess of beauty.

 Surrounded by greenery.